FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

 **Instructional Comments for the FPXSEC.DAT File**

-1. The floodplain grid elements can be combined to define a cross section across a floodplain or alluvial fan.
+1. The floodplain grid elements can be combined to define a cross-section across a floodplain or alluvial fan.
-   Each floodplain cross section is assigned flow discharge in only one flow direction given by IFLO.
+   Each floodplain cross-section is assigned flow discharge in only one flow direction given by IFLO.
    This direction includes the flow contribution from the two contiguous directions.
    The cross-section routine can be used to isolate the results for a single element.
    The flow directions and associated discharge components are as follows: